pnnl/ruleset-checking-tool/docs/section6/Rule6-12.md

 **Appendix G Section:** Section 6 Lighting
 **Appendix G Section Reference:** Section G3.1-6(h) Lighting: Modeling Requirements for the Proposed design

-**Applicability:** All required data elements exist for U_RMR
+**Applicability:** All required data elements exist for P_RMR
 **Applicability Checks:** None
 **Manual Check:** Yes
 **Evaluation Context:** Each Data Element
 **Data Lookup:** None
 ## Rule Logic:

-- Check if each zone has window or skylight in the building segment in the User model: `For zone_p in U_RMR...zones:`
+- Check if each zone has window or skylight in the building segment in the Proposed model: `For zone_p in P_RMR...zones:`

   - For each surfaces in zone: `surface_p in zone_p.surfaces`